Table of Contents

 The student will be expected to cover the cost of the electronic submission.

 DEADLINE NOTICE: Dissertations may be submitted at any point in time during the year upon completion of all degree requirements.
 If you would like to be cleared for a specific commencement, the dissertation must be approved by two weeks before commencement.
 You should allow for adequate time to make any necessary corrections to your dissertation as requested by your committee.

 Thesis Defense Students are expected to complete their dissertation by the end of the fifth year.

 - Thesis Committee.
 If the composition of the Thesis Committee is the same as that of the Comprehensive Exam Committee, no further approval is needed.
 If the Committee composition has been changed, the same approval process as that of the Comprehensive Exam Committee has to be executed.

 - Submission of Completed Thesis.
-Upon successful completion of the Thesis Defense and the thesis, the student should submit the final thesis to both the library (in paper form) and to UMI microfilm library (in electronic form).
+Upon successful completion of the Thesis Defense and the thesis, the student should submit the final thesis to UMI microfilm library (in electronic form).

 - Graduate Office.
 The student should gather all signatures from Committee members prior to submitting to the Graduate Director’s office for signature.
 The Graduate Office will review the thesis before returning the signature form to the student.
-The student will then submit the bound copy of the thesis, including the signature sheet to the Graduate Office.
+The student must then upload a scanned copy of the completed signature sheet and attach it as the first page of their dissertation.